Orphan Train: Etymology

-The first orphan train
+Beginnings

-The first group of 45 children arrived in Dowagiac, Michigan, on October 1, 1854.
-The children had traveled for days in uncomfortable conditions.
-They were accompanied by E. P. Smith of the Children's Aid Society.
-Smith himself had let two different passengers on the riverboat from Manhattan adopt boys without checking their references.
+The first group of 45 children arrived in Dowagiac, Michigan, on October 1, 1854, accompanied by E. P. Smith of the Children's Aid Society.
+Smith himself had let two different passengers on a Manhattan riverboat adopt several boys without checking their references.
 Smith added a boy he met in the Albany railroad yard—a boy whose claim to orphanhood Smith never bothered to verify.
-At a meeting in Dowagiac, Smith played on his audience's sympathy while pointing out that the boys were handy and the girls could be used for all types of housework.

 In an account of the trip published by the Children's Aid Society, Smith said that in order to get a child, applicants had to have recommendations from their pastor and a justice of the peace, but it is unlikely that this requirement was strictly enforced.
 By the end of that first day, fifteen boys and girls had been placed with local families.
 Five days later, twenty-two more children had been adopted.
 Smith and the remaining eight children traveled to Chicago where Smith put them on a train to Iowa City by themselves where a Reverend C. C. Townsend, who ran a local orphanage, took them in and attempted to find them foster families.
 This first expedition was considered such a success that in January 1855 the society sent out two more parties of homeless children to Pennsylvania.